tomdubnov-bit/Deepfake_Web_Conferencing_Detection/README.md

 Solution: Silo-Sight
 Silo-Sight tackles this threat by leveraging a core weakness of deepfake technology: its struggle with geometric and 3D consistency across multiple simultaneous viewing angles.
-Silo-Sight acts as a "zero-trust" check for a person entering a virtual conference room.
+Silo-Sight acts as a zero-trust check for a person entering a virtual conference room.
 The system uses two webcams to verify the physical location of rigid facial features.
 The principle is simple: Facial extremities viewed from two fixed cameras must always triangulate to a single, consistent 3D point in space.
 A deepfake, generated in 2D, will show measurable geometric inconsistencies when attempting to reconcile the two views.

 Implementation: Proof of Concept Pipeline